gmcglinn/CPS-493-Fitness-Vue-Webapp/README.md

 Final exam for this class was to create the real time updating search bar that would populate with queries from the sql db

-https://fitapp-fall2020.herokuapp.com/
+deprecated link for application; trial period of heroku exhausted https://fitapp-fall2020.herokuapp.com/